-HEDGING
+© Trustpower Limited

+Hedging

-Retailer buying (or Generator selling) or in spot market faces price risk.
+- Retailer buying (or Generator selling) at fixed price for a period in the future from another party.

+- Reduces exposure to spot market

-Costs may exceed revenues.
+- Costs may exceed revenues.

-Risk Management can be achieved by "hedging"
+- Risk Management can be achieved by "hedging"

-What is a Hedge ?
+- What is a Hedge ?